decretist/Dissertation/Chapter3/chapter3.markdown

 *The Making of Gratian’s Decretum*, 122.
 3,945 is a conventional number.

 Formally, Sg is not divided into parts; all of its content is presented in the form of cases.
-The first case, however, is unique to Sg, and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the *Decretum*.
+The first case, however, is unique to Sg and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the *Decretum*.
 (*Causa* I appears as *Causa* II in Sg.)
-It contains a subset of canons and *dicta* found in Part I, presented in almost exactly the same order in which they appear in other versions of the *Decretum*.
+It contains a subset of canons and *dicta* found in Part I of the first recension and the vulgate, presented in almost exactly the same order in which they appear in those versions of the *Decretum*.
 (There is one relatively minor exception with respect to the ordering of the texts: the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)
 Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.
 Notably, *Causa Prima* contains no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

 [44] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; Kenneth Pennington, “La